 Homemade almond milk is something else entirely, and well worth the effort!

 As someone who strives to eat mostly whole foods, I really enjoy soaking grains, legumes, nuts, and seeds.
-When I see my bowl of soaking almonds it makes me feel good.
+When I see my bowl of soaking almonds it makes me feel good on the inside.

-Next, I enjoy rinsing the peeled almonds and adding fresh clean water with spices into the blender.
+I also enjoy rinsing the peeled almonds and adding fresh clean water with spices into the blender.

 Then, straining out the milk using a nut bag, and noticing the rich creaminess and froth in the milk reminds me of a job well done.